omniboard-dev/analyzer/README.md

 2. batch will run `omniboard analyze` in the cloned repository
 3. batch will remove repository from the queue into `done` array (or `failed` array in case of error), you can use `--preserve-queue` flag to enable multiple runs of the same job file
 4. batch will repeat steps 1-3 until every repository from the queue is processed

+## Global options

+Run `omniboard --help` for list of all supported commands and options (`omniboard <command> --help`, provides even more details)

+- `--help` - print help
+- `--verbose` - print debug log statements
+- `--silent` - silences the renderer
+- `--show-check-subtasks` - Show checks subtasks in log output (collapsed by default)
+- `--errors-as-warnings` - exit with success (0) even in case of errors and log them as warnings (useful for CI)
+- `--api-key` - pass in API key when not set as an environment variable
+- `--api-url` - pass in URL of the on-prem Omniboard instance (for custom enterprise plans only)
+- `--json` - store data in local json file
+- `--json-path` - location of local json file
+- `--check-pattern` - only run checks matching provided pattern
+- `--sanitize-repo-url` - try to sanitize auth tokens from repo urls

 ## FAQ